An optical implementation of quantum bit commitment using infinite-dimensional systems: Results

-The experiment apparatus shown in Fig. 1 is much the same as those of the quantum key distribution (QKD) and quantum private query protocols in \cite {qi858,qi917,qi1573}.
+The experimental apparatus shown in Fig. 1 is much the same as those of the quantum key distribution (QKD) and quantum private query protocols in Refs. \cite {qi858,qi917,qi1573}.
 The only difference is that our protocol requires two more storage rings $SR_{x}$ and\ $SR_{y}$.
-The QKD protocol in \cite{qi858} was already realized experimentally in \cite{qi889}.
-By comparing our apparatus with Fig. 1 of \cite{qi889}, we can see that the technology in \cite {qi889} is sufficient for implementing our protocol too.
-Detailed description of the actual experimental devices can be found in section III of \cite {qi889}.
+The QKD protocol in Ref. \cite{qi858} was already realized experimentally in Ref. \cite{qi889}.
+By comparing our apparatus with Fig. 1 of Ref. \cite{qi889}, we can see that the technology in Ref. \cite{qi889} is sufficient for implementing our protocol too.
+Detailed description of the actual experimental devices can be found in Section III of Ref. \cite{qi889}.

-The most challenging part is to find storage rings $SR_{x}$\ and $SR_{y}$\ with a sufficiently long delay time, because they determine the holding time (the time interval between the commit phase and the unveil phase) of the protocol.
+An important part of the implementation is to find storage rings $SR_{x}$\ and $SR_{y}$\ with a sufficiently long delay time, because they determine the holding time (the time interval between the commit phase and the unveil phase) of the protocol.
 Using $150km$ optical fiber (which was proven to be able to guarantee sufficiently high key rate for QKD in practice) to make the storage ring can generate about $500\mu s$\ delay time.
-As far as we know, currently there are also commercial optical delay devices which can provide $ 1000\mu s$\ delay time.
+While such a holding time seems short, it is already sufficient for practical applications such as quantum coin tossing, as shown in Appendix B.